lipoyang/minIni4Arduino/README.md

 NOTE
 - 8.3 filename only (due to Arduino's SD library)
-- Write functions are slow (due to Arduino's SD and File library)
+- Write functions are slow. (due to Arduino's SD and File library)
-- For plain INI file, specify the section as "", not NULL.
 - This library uses Arduino's String class istead of std::string.
+- For plain INI file, specify the section as "".
+NULL is unsupported.
 - This library is verified to work with GR-ROSE (Renesas RX65N)
 - Case insensitive matching for section / key